 Return of the Age Statement

-Last year, Heaven Hill Distillery — makers of Evan Williams, Elijah Craig and Henry McKenna — discontinued its popular 6-year Bottled-in-Bond expression.
+Last year, Heaven Hill Distillery — makers of Evan Williams, Elijah Craig, Henry McKenna and more — discontinued its popular 6-year Bottled-in-Bond expression.
 The whiskey community wasn’t happy about it, and understandably so: the $15 bottle was one of the best value buys in all of bourbon.

-For folks still bitter about it, here’s some good news: Heaven Hill just announced its replacement, Heaven Hill Bottled-in-Bond.
+For folks still bitter about it, there’s good and bad news: Heaven Hill just announced its replacement, Heaven Hill Bottled-in-Bond.

 The bottle represents another win for age statement purists; earlier this month, Knob Creek brought an age statement back to its Small Batch bottle.
 Heaven Hill Bottled-in-Bond is one year older than its predecessor and proudly displays the words “THIS BOURBON IS 7 YEARS OLD” in bold, red letters on the bottom label.
 According to the distillery, the new expression will see wider distribution as well.

-So, what’s the tradeoff for an upped age statement and more reach?
-Cost.
+The tradeoff for an upped age statement and more reach seems to be cost.
 At $40 SRP, Heaven Hill Bottled-in-Bond will go for more than double its old selling point, and firmly in one of bourbon’s most competitive price ranges, lining up with Knob Creek’s 9-year-old, 120 proof single barrel expression, Buffalo Trace Distillery’s 10-year-old Eagle Rare and even Heaven Hill’s own award-winning Henry McKenna Bottled-in-Bond single barrel line.

 For the uninitiated, Bottled-in-Bond (or just “BiB” in online vernacular) whiskey must be the product of a single distillation season, by a single distiller at a single distillery; it must be 100 proof and aged in a bonded warehouse under federal government supervision all the while; and they must age, at minimum, for four years.
 The qualifications date back to the Bottled-in-Bond Act of 1897, which sought to establish a quality guarantee for consumers.

-The new bottle will hit shelves in California, Texas, New York, Georgia, Florida, Illinois, South Carolina and Colorado in October, with plans on widening distribution in the future.
+The new bottle is hitting shelves in California, Texas, New York, Georgia, Florida, Illinois, South Carolina and Colorado now, with plans on widening distribution in the future.